 So we sat there for the whole afternoon.
 Comes time to close the shop, the bother would hand my mother a good piece of meat and even some extra, and then the unexpected; "I am sorry, I didn’t mean that".

 This one incident, made me think, and shaped my life in dealing with people.
 I could tell dozens and dozens of these experiences, negative at one end, but much more positive at the other hand.

 From early childhood on, I’d learn that anything unexpected can strike you at anytime.
 You can turn it into positive, however, if you set the right action towards it.

-"At my times philosophy; emotions and EI were meant to be for dreamers.
+"At my times, philosophy, emotions and EI were meant to be for dreamers.
 Psychology, IQ and management skills for winners!"

 Taking a wide leap, and having enjoyed an exciting upbringing, both at school and at home.
 I ventured deep into life.
 My first introduction to Philosophy was instigated by my 8 years older brother, when he gave me two pocket books written by Immanuel Kant, a German Philosopher in the 18th century.
-I loved and hated my brother for this.
+I loved and hated my brother for the same thing.
 I loved him for giving me the two books.
 They were exactly the books I wanted.
 But I hated him for the books at the same time.
 Crazy?
+Wait.